2.5D Toolkit

 ---

-Placing objects in Scene View by checking their position in Game View is a very demanding task which can be simplified by working in a 2D environment.
+Placing objects in Scene View while constantly checking their alignment in Game View can be time-consuming.

-Place 2D and 3D objects in Game View exactly where you want them to be.
+Place 2D and 3D objects in the Game View exactly where you want them to appear.

-Build your scene just how you want others to see it.
+Build your scene exactly as players will see it.

 What You See is What You Get.

-You may export in a file all objects data used in scene to create a new project from scratch or you can export all game objects as prefabs to rebuild the scene easily and quickly.
+You can export all object data used in the scene to create a new project from scratch, or export every object as a prefab to rebuild the scene quickly and accurately.

 Video: Export to a new game - Online manual